pieterjanvc/HOLLOW-TREE/README.md

 ## ACCORNS - Instructor facing app

-### Admin Control Center Overseeing RAG Needed for SCUIRREL, is a secondary
+### Admin Control Center Overseeing RAG Needed for SCUIRREL

 This application is the backend to SCUIRREL where instructors can set-up, manage and monitor the topics and concepts that SCUIRREL will be able to discuss with students.